 Project Centric Learning (PCL) is a powerful tool for students to work in areas of their choice and strengths.
 Students can solve socially relevant problems using various technologies from relevant disciplines.
-The various socially relevant domains can be like Health care, Agriculture, Defense, Education, Smart City, Smart Energy and Swaccha Bharat Abhiyan.
-Students can be evaluated for higher order skills of Blooms taxonomy like 'analyze, design and apply'.
+The various socially relevant domains can be like Health care, Agriculture, Defense, higher order skills of Blooms taxonomy like 'analyze, design and apply'.
 This course is capable of imparting hands on experience and self-learning to the students which will help them throughout their career.
 This is a step ahead in line with national policy of Atmanirbhar Bharat.